ghargrove/hangman/README.md

 This application is a hangman game designed to demonstrate my React skills!

+## 💎 Features

+- ✅ Challenging unknown word
+- ✅ Letter picker input mechanism that provides feedback on if the letter exists in the unknown word
+- ✅ Remaining guess count
+- ✅ Pop up to let you know the outcome of the game
+- ✅ Reset game button
+- ✅ Responsive

 ## 🔨 Development

 This application was built using Node v12.16.0.
 There is an accompanying `.node-version` file.